Small-cart/small-cart/README.md

 ## Hi there 👋
+A student of Foshan Nanhai district guicheng high school

 <!--
 **Small-cart/small-cart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.